blockdeep/libro/src/medium/Include_Tests_for_Edge_Cases.md

 ## Description

-Omitting tests for boundary cases can leave<span style="color:red;">Critical</span> edge conditions unhandled, leading to potential bugs and unpredictable behavior, especially when inputs approach their limits.
+Omitting tests for boundary cases can leave critical edge conditions unhandled, leading to potential bugs and unpredictable behavior, especially when inputs approach their limits.

 ## What should be avoided